emfcamp/software_stories/volunteer_system_user_stories.md

     - All volunteers with certain training
     - All volunteers who have indicated that they may be contacted for cover now
     - Volunteers signed up to particular shift(s)
-* View which volunteers are currently in which shifts
+* View which volunteers are currently in which shifts - schedule view
-* View which current shifts require volunteers
+* View which current shifts require volunteers - schedule view
-* View which upcoming shifts require volunteers
+* View which upcoming shifts require volunteers - schedule view
-* View which current shifts are "unsupervised"
+* View which current shifts are "unsupervised" - schedule view

 ## As someone being helped by volunteers I would like to: